lindbrook/packageRank/README.md

 ![](man/figures/README-unnamed-chunk-8-1.png)<!-- -->

-To annotate the graph with the R release dates:
+To annotate a graph with R release dates:

 ``` r
 plot(cranDownloads(packages = "rstan", from = "2019", to = "2019"),